Umbra · 00FF00

 - Result

-A piece that read more as installation than as event — and a portfolio entry for the studio's interest in colour-as-material rather than colour-as-decoration.
+A piece that read more as environment than as event — and a portfolio entry for the studio's interest in colour-as-material rather than colour-as-decoration.

 Umbra is the studio's multimedia experiment in #00FF00 — chroma-key green, the colour cinema treats as invisible.
 The piece asks a simple question: what happens when the entire canvas is the cancellation?